etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/overview.md

 The Copilot Extensions Bundle includes functionalities for developers to help them streamline daily tasks using AI.

-## Create References

-:octicons-package-16: Javapackage: `com.etendoerp.copilot.devassistant`

-The **Create Reference Assistant** is a tool that creates a reference in the Etendo Application Dictionary.

-!!!info
-    For more information, visit: [Create Reference Assistant developer guide](../../etendo-copilot/bundles/create-references.md).

 ## Dev Assistant

 :octicons-package-16: Javapackage: `com.etendoerp.copilot.devassistant`

-The **Dev Assistant** is designed to speed up the process of creating windows, tabs, fields, system elements and menu entries.
+The **Dev Assistant** is designed to develop other assistants to facilitate processes of creating windows, tabs, fields, background processes, Event Handlers, Jasper reports and much more.

 !!!info
     For more information, visit: [Dev Assistant developer guide](../../etendo-copilot/bundles/dev-assistant.md).